SashaPatsel/coding-drills/express/rate-a-restaurant/README.md

 - Require and install some packages (specified in server.js)
 - Configure the database to your own settings
 - Render two different HTML pages at two different routes
-- Create three API routes
+- Create four API routes

 - Make sure that these routes behave as you expect them to.
-You can provide these routes with dummy data in order to test them.
+You can provide these routes with dummy data, use POSTMAN, or skip ahead and do the front-end section first in order to test them.

 5. Finally, navigate to app.js and follow the instructions there.
 You will be asked to:
 - Render components based on our query to our database.